ibm-cloud-docs/devsecops/devsecops-config-github.md

 You may also bring in your own list of status checks to be validated against by the pipeline.
 To achieve this, first set your list of required status checks in the repo, and also set the `branch-protection-rules-path` value setting it's path to a JSON file containing the same list status checks, that is relative to your app repository.

 |`branch-protection-rules-path`		|text		|Set the path to a JSON file containing the customized list of the required compliance checks, relative to the integrated app repository.	|Optional			|
-{: caption="Table 2.
-Customized prefix environment property and its other information" caption-side="bottom"}
+{: caption="Customized prefix environment property and its other information" caption-side="bottom"}

 The JSON file is of this format